 Mental Health Nursing

-Mental Health Nursing is the practice of specialised care for patients suffering mental illness, distress and disorders.
+Mental Health and Addiction Nursing is the practice of specialised care for people experiencing mental distress and/or problematic substance use.

 Subject overview